 Consumption of veterinary antimicrobials

-Reporting consumption in units of weight does not reflect fluctuations in animal stock levels.
-It should also be noted that the volume of medicine required to achieve the desired therapeutic effect varies between medicines, i.e. the efficacy of medicines expressed per unit of active ingredient varies.
+The reasons for these changes are unknown.
+The next few years will show whether the change is permanent.
+It should be noted that reporting consumption in units of weight does not reflect fluctuations in animal stock levels.
+Furthermore, the volume of medicine required to achieve the desired therapeutic effect varies between medicines, i.e. the efficacy of medicines expressed per unit of active ingredient varies.
 Levels of sales should therefore be compared to the sales of antimicrobials in the same class over a longer time period.